multiversx/mx-docs/docs/developers/nft-tokens.md

 The receiver address `erd1qqqqqqqqqqqqqqqpqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqzllls8a5w6u` is a built-in system smart contract (not a VM-executable contract), which only handles token issuance and other token management operations, and does not handle any transfers.
 The contract will add a random string to the ticker thus creating the **token identifier**.
 The random string starts with “-” and has 6 more random characters.
 For example, a token identifier could look like _ALC-6258d2_.

-## **Issuance of Semi Fungible Tokens**
+## **Issuance of Semi-Fungible Tokens**

-One has to perform an issuance transaction in order to register a semi fungible token.
+One has to perform an issuance transaction in order to register a semi-fungible token.
-Semi Fungible Tokens are issued via a request to the Metachain, which is a transaction submitted by the Account which will manage the tokens.
-When issuing a semi fungible token, one must provide a token name, a ticker and optionally additional properties.
+Semi-Fungible Tokens are issued via a request to the Metachain, which is a transaction submitted by the Account which will manage the tokens.
+When issuing a semi-fungible token, one must provide a token name, a ticker and optionally additional properties.
 This transaction has the form:

 ```
 IssuanceTransaction {